 Everything runs in your browser, your audio never leaves your device, and you do not need an account to get started.
-Follow these steps to build a fast, release-ready visualizer with built-in video backgrounds in a few minutes.
+Follow these steps to build a release-ready visualizer with built-in video backgrounds, short social exports, and promo stills in a few minutes.

 Use the Choose File picker in Upload Audio File and select your track.
 Supported formats: MP3, WAV, FLAC, AAC, OGG, M4A.
 Most tracks load in under a second.

-Open the Style dropdown and try different looks: spectrum bars, waveforms, oscilloscope, rings, particles, neon glows, mirror, tunnel, and more.
+Open the Style dropdown and try different looks: spectrum bars, waveforms, oscilloscope, rings, particles, neon glows, mirror, tunnel, Wave Print, Cover Side Spectrum, and more.
 Each responds to your audio's bass, mids, and treble in real time.

 Use Background (Image) for wallpapers and image uploads, then open Background (Video) for loops and playlists.
 Across those two panels you have three main options: